RqbMedi/rqbmedi.github.io/_pages/about.md

 News
 ======
+- 20/06/2023: Internship at the Hydro-Québec Research Institute (IREQ).
 - 11/05/2023: A [*GERAD Team*](https://www.gerad.ca/en/posts/1060) **Finalist** for the IFORS Prize for OR in Development 2023.
 - 26/04/2023: Our Research Project "*Solving Strategies for the Group Engagement Problem at Hydro-Québec*" has been **selected** for a *Mitacs Accelerate Fellowship*.
 - 31/03/2023: Our Paper "An Electric Vehicle Transitioning Framework for Public Fleet Planning" was **accepted** to Journal *Transportation Research Part D: Transport and Environment*.